NSA/FBI/MI5/DEA Surveillance Wi-Fi Names (Are They Real?)

 • Use a Virtual Private Network on VPN (the biggest security tool) to secure Wi-Fi connections.
 Almost impossible to hack in the civilian world.
 The NSA can still hack them, but pretty much no one else can.

 • VPNs are useful on home Wi-Fi networks, but are absolutely essential whenever you use public Wi-Fi, to prevent personal data and logins being hacked.
-See our article on this.

 • Make sure you’ve got up to date antivirus and anti-malware software installed to remove and keyloggers and other pesky viruses/malware.
 McAfee are an excellent option but there are many others as well.